vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

    :align: center
    :alt: Plus sign icon on the Gmail inbox side panel.

-Then, use the search bar to search for `Odoo` and locate the :guilabel:`Odoo Inbox Addin`.
+Then, use the search bar to search for `Odoo` and locate the :guilabel:`Leansoft Inbox Addin`.

 .. image:: gmail/google-workspace-marketplace.png
    :align: center
    :alt: Leansoft Inbox Addin on Google Workspace Marketplace.

-Or, go directly to the :guilabel:`Odoo Inbox Addin` page on the `Google Workspace Marketplace
+Or, go directly to the :guilabel:`Leansoft Inbox Addin` page on the `Google Workspace Marketplace
 <https://workspace.google.com/marketplace/app/odoo_inbox_addin/873497133275>`_.

 Once the plugin is located, click :guilabel:`Install`.
 Then, click :guilabel:`Continue` to start the installation.

-Next, select which Gmail account the user wishes to connect to Odoo.
+Next, select which Gmail account the user wishes to connect to Leansoft.
 Then click :guilabel:`Allow` to let Leansoft access the Google account.
 Google will then show a pop-up window confirming that the installation was successful.